 Are you applying to medical school in the coming cycle?

-I encourage all applicants who are applying in 2018 to start working on their personal statement and application entries before April.
+I encourage all applicants who are applying in 2018 to start working on their personal statement and application entries as soon as possible.

 This doesn’t mean that you must complete your final drafts now.